tuxedocurly/wledger/docs/setup-guide.md

 ## Next Steps

 You're all set!
-Build out your inventory, impress your friends.
+Build out your inventory, light up the world, impress your friends.

 From here, you might be interested in: